-2.2.
-Future trends in e-waste production
+2.2 Future trends

-The global e-waste production will change due to the economic growth and the available technologies.
-For each country, the total number of PCs and other items constituting potential e-waste is related to the country's GDP (see Figure 1).
+The global e-waste production is estimated to increase due to the economic growth and the available technologies since the increased GDP leads to increased purchasing of electronic goods and eventually to increased e-waste production.
+For example, the total number of PCs for each country is related to the country's GDP (see Figure 1).

 Figure 1.
-Number of PCs per country related to the country's GDP for 161 countries.
-(Source: Robinson, 2009)
+Number of PCs per country related to the country's GDP for 161 countries (Source: [7]).

-Figure 1 shows that the increasing economic growth shall entail higher e-waste production.
-On the contrary, it is assessed that specific changes in the technology and the consumption habits will decrease global e-waste production, since consumers will turn e.g. more to portable PC solutions having 1-3 kg average weight compared to the stationary computer weighing 25 kg, while now stationary computers are usually equipped with LCD (Liquid Crystal Display) screens instead of the older CRTs (Cathode Ray Tube).
+The increasing economic growth is anticipated to reflect higher e-waste production as it is shown in Fig.1.
+On the contrary, it is anticipated that specific changes in the technology and the consumption habits are expected to decrease the global e-waste production, since consumers may favor more portable PC solutions having 1-3 kg average weight compared to the stationary computer weighing 25 kg, or the stationary computers is expected to be equipped with LCD (Liquid Crystal Display) screens instead of the older CRTs (Cathode Ray Tube).

-3. Environmental Impact
+3. Environmental Impacts